 Advanced Certificate in Human Resources Management

 The Advanced Certificate in Human Resources Management provides a range of courses in the major responsibilities and challenges of human resources to prepare students to work effectively in the field.
-Originally designed for Washington University master's students and as a complement to the curricula in the schools of business, engineering, and social work, the certificate is also available to the general public.

 Online or In-Classroom Formats Available

 The certificate is available as a fully online or in-classroom certificate.
 Learn more about our online learning options.

 Qualified students with University College authorization may take up to six units of Human Resources Management graduate-level course work on a non-degree basis.
 To do so, complete the "Graduate Student-At-Large" application located on our Apply page.

 *International students are only eligible to apply for non-degree study as a Graduate Student-At-Large if they already hold a visa that permits part-time study.
 International students holding a B-2 or F-2 visa are only permitted to register for courses that are recreational or avocational.
 International students holding F1 visas are not eligible to apply for the “Graduate Student-At-Large” program or any of our advanced certificate programs at this time.

 Admission to this program is on a selective basis to qualified persons with a baccalaureate degree from an accredited institution.U.S.
 Citizenship or Eligible Noncitizen

 International students interested in the certificate programs must hold a visa that permits part-time study (including F-2 and J-2 visas).
 Students holding F-1 visas are not eligible for these programs.
 Students holding a B-2 visa may be eligible if the coursework is recreational or avocational in nature.